Feasibility Report

 What happens if the feasibility study says I shouldn't build?

-You've saved yourself the cost of learning that lesson later.
-The feasibility fee of $15,000-$25,000 is a fraction of the architectural fees ($150,000-$300,000), engineering fees ($50,000-$100,000), and carrying costs you would have incurred before reaching the same conclusion through the conventional process.
+The feasibility analysis provides the information earlier in the process, before significant capital is committed to architectural design, engineering, and carrying costs.
 The "do not proceed" recommendation may be accompanied by conditions - perhaps the project is feasible at a smaller scale, with a different design approach, or with a different budget.
 The analysis provides the information to evaluate alternatives, not just a binary answer.

 Does the feasibility report replace the geotechnical investigation?